62726164/cmiyc2020/README.md

 ## Conclusion

 The contest was fun.
 It always is.
 It's a great way to learn more about hacking, cracking and encryption.
 I encourage everyone who likes to write code and fiddle with computers to try it next year.
-A big thanks to Hank and the Korelogic team for putting it on this year despite the pandemic.
+A big thanks to Hank and the Korelogic team for putting on the contest this year despite the pandemic.

 ## Pot Files

-Some of these were cracked during the contest while others were cracked after.
-I've lost a few cracks too, since the contest ended.
+Some of these were hashes cracked during the contest while others were cracked after.
+I've lost a few cracks, too, since the contest ended.

   * [kl.jtr.pot.txt](kl.jtr.pot.txt)
   * [kl.hc.pot.txt](kl.hc.pot.txt)